-To improve the accuracy of the historic stream typing by the Washington Department of Natural Resources, Wild Fish Conservancy has mapped all of the streams within the Park (http://wildfishconservancy.org/).

-- Resource protection measures: The Washington Forest Practices Act (FPA) requires riparian buffers, called Riparian Management Zones (RMZs), to protect riparian functions and resources along Type F (fish-bearing), Type Np (non fish-bearing, perennial) and Type Ns (non fish-bearing, seasonal) streams. - c) Stewardship practice recommendations: Follow the policy adopted by resolution by the Kitsap Board of Commissioner in June 2015: Policy for the Protection and Restoration of Riparian and Wetland Management Zones in Kitsap County Parks.
+- a) Existing resource condition: Coulter Heritage Park has 6 miles of streams.
+Appendix 1 maps of these features. - To improve the accuracy of the historic stream typing by the Washington Department of Natural Resources, GPS waypoints have been collected for all fish bearing streams in the park. - b) Resource protection measures: The Washington Forest Practices Act (FPA) requires riparian buffers, called Riparian Management Zones (RMZs), to protect riparian functions and resources along Type F (fish-bearing), Type Np (non-fish-bearing, perennial) and Type Ns (non-fish-bearing, seasonal) streams. - c) Stewardship practice recommendations: Follow the policy adopted by resolution by the Kitsap Board of Commissioner in June 2015: Policy for the Protection and Restoration of Riparian and Wetland Management Zones in Kitsap County Parks.